Prachuap Khiri Khan

 Prachuap Khiri Khan (ประจวบคีรีขันธ์, [prā.tɕùap kʰīː.rīː kʰǎn]) is a town in western Thailand.
-It is the capital of Prachuap Khiri Khan Province and is on the coast at one of the narrowest stretches in Thailand, only 10 km from the border with Myanmar at Dan Sing Khon in the Tenasserim Hills.
+It is the capital of Prachuap Khiri Khan Province and is on the coast close to the narrowest stretch in Thailand, only 10 km from the border with Myanmar at Dan Sing Khon in the Tenasserim Hills.
 The area has large pineapple and coconut industries, in addition to being popular with Thai tourists.
 The town is 291 km south of Bangkok by road.

 History

 Prachuap Khiri Khan is home to a Royal Thai Air Force base, and was an invasion point for Japanese troops on 8 December 1941, during World War II.
 A commemoration is held each December to honour the 38 Thai airmen and civilians who died in the fighting against the Japanese 143rd Infantry Regiment in the Battle of Prachuap Khiri Khan.

+On December 5, 2023, a double-decker bus carrying mostly Thai nationals veered off the road and crashed into a tree, which resulted in 14 deaths and 32 injuries.

 Climate

 Prachuap Khiri Khan has a tropical savanna climate (Köppen climate classification Aw).
 Seasons are not as distinct as in more northerly parts of Thailand; temperatures are quite similar throughout the year and the dry and wet seasons are not as clearly defined, with appreciable rain falling in all months.
 However, in general the months from December to April are drier with about 45 mm in each month, while October and November are the wettest months with over 200 mm each.
 The other months, from May to September, have an intermediate level of rainfall around 100 mm.